mstksg/inCode/copy/entries/five-point-haskell-1.md

 sentinel value, or to falsely assume that the sentinel value is impossible to occur in any situation.

-It's called he billion dollar mistake, but it's definitely arguable that the cumulative damage has been much higher.
+It's called the billion dollar mistake, but it's definitely arguable that the cumulative damage has been much higher.
 High-profile incidents include [sock_sendpage][] and the [2025 GCP outage][gcp], but if you're reading this and you are honest with yourself, it's probably happened to you multiple times